floriandejonckheere/portfolio/README.md

 # README

-This is the source code to my website.
-It was hand-built using Angular, jQuery and a custom CSS microframework.
-It uses NPM and Bower for dependency management, and Grunt as taskrunner.
+This is the source code to my portfolio.

 ## Setup